-Tularemia is a disease caused by an infection of the bacterium Francisella tularensis.
-It is a bacterial strain that can be found throughout the United States as well as the Northern Hemisphere.
+Tularemia is a zoonotic (transmitted from animals to people) and vector-borne (transmitted from other organisms like insects) disease caused by an infection of the bacterium Francisella tularensis.
+It is a bacterial organism that can be found throughout the United States as well as the Northern Hemisphere.
 Tularemia is often called "rabbit fever" as the bacteria can be found in rabbits, but don't let the colloquial term fool you.
 F. tularensis can be found in a variety of animals besides rabbits, including rodents, reptiles, birds, insects, and even people.
-It's an infection that is most commonly seen between the months of May and August.
+It's an infection that can be seen throughout all months of the year in the United States.

 After contracting the bacteria, it collects in the lymph nodes in your dog's head, neck, and gastrointestinal tract.
 From there, the bacteria travels to the lungs, liver, spleen, and bone marrow.
-Generally a dog's immune system is strong enough to fight off infection, but if your dog is immune compromised or very young, your dog is susceptible to the disease process.
-If your dog does become ill from infection, symptoms can range from a mild loss of appetite and a low grade fever to a more severe, high fever or even organ failure.
+Generally, clinical signs in dogs are more limited and less severe than other species, but younger or immunocompromised dogs may have more serious illness.
+If your dog does become ill from infection, symptoms can range from a mild loss of appetite and a low grade fever to a more severe, high fever, conjunctivitis, uveitis, enlarged lymph nodes, abscesses or even organ failure.
 It is important that you seek immediate veterinary care if your dog starts showing the following clinical signs:

 F. tularensis can be transmitted through drinking contaminated water or from contact with contaminated soil or animals.
 Hunting and consuming infected, small animals is a common mode of transmission.
-It can also be a 'vector born' disease, meaning your dog can get tularemia from infected fleas, ticks, and mosquitoes.
+It can also be a 'vector borne' disease, meaning your dog can get tularemia from infected fleas, ticks, and mosquitoes.
+People can also become infected and quite sick with F. tularensis from similar contact, including contact with an infected pet or animal.

 How to Diagnose Tularemia

-If your vet suspects your dog has tularemia, they will want to do a few routine tests.
+If your vet suspects your dog has tularemia, they will want to do labwork.
 A CBC (complete blood count) will check your dog's white blood cell count (WBC).
 A high WBC is indicative of your dog's body trying to fight off some sort of infection.
-A chemistry panel will check for a low blood glucose, low blood sodium, and high bilirubin levels.
-Your vet may also want to check a urinalysis on your dog to check for any blood in the urine.
+A chemistry panel will check for a low blood glucose, low blood sodium, high bilirubin levels, as well as organ functions and electrolytes.
+Your vet may also want to check a urinalysis on your dog to check for signs of illness in the urine.
+Additional tests will be needed to confirm the infection and will likely need to be sent to an outside lab, so results may take some time.

 There are more advanced tests that can check for tularemia antibodies formed by your dog's immune system.
 These antibodies can be found by checking blood that is sampled two to four weeks apart.
 Another test, called a PCR can check for tularemia DNA in your dog's blood or tissue.